envoyproxy/data-plane-api/STYLE.md

   reserved 15;
   ```

-* Once established, service definitions should not be moved between packages.
+* Once frozen, no renaming of fields or package namespaces for a proto must
+  occur.
+This is inherently dangerous, since:
-  The gRPC endpoint URL is inferred from package namespace, so this will break
+  * For service definitions, the gRPC endpoint URL is inferred from package
-  client/server communication.
+    namespace, so this will break client/server communication.

-* Any resource directly embedded in an `Any` object should not be moved between
+  * For a message embedded in an `Any` object, the type URL, which the package
-  packages.
-The type URL, which the package namespace is a part of, may be used
+    namespace is a part of, may be used by Envoy or other API consuming code.
-  by Envoy or other API consuming code.
-Currently, this applies to the top-level
+    Currently, this applies to the top-level resources embedded in
-  resources embedded in `DiscoveryResponse` objects, e.g. `Cluster`, `Listener`,
+    `DiscoveryResponse` objects, e.g. `Cluster`, `Listener`, etc.

-  etc.
+  * Consuming code will break and require source change to match the changes.

 * Every proto directory should have a `README.md` describing its content.
 See
   for example [envoy.service](envoy/service/README.md).